-Since 1924 The St Andrew’s Choral Scholarship has provided a rare and unique opportunity for young Australians to experience the benefits previously only available to children in the UK and Europe.
-As a ‘choral scholar’, the scholarship provides a boy to join a living international tradition in not only the oldest choir in Victoria, but also one of only three professional level choirs in the state (the others being St Patricks and St Pauls).
+Singing continually since 1842, the Choir of St Andrews Brighton is Victoria’s oldest choir.
+Since 1924, the St Andrew’s Choral Scholarship has provided a rare and unique opportunity for young Australians to experience the benefits previously only available to children in the UK and Europe.
+The scholarship provides a ‘choral scholar’ with the opportunity to join a living international tradition in one of only three professional-level choirs in the state (the others being St Patrick’s and St Paul’s).

 Are you eligible to apply?

 - A willingness to be a member of the St Andrew’s Choir

 - A willingness to be fully involved in the Choir from the beginning of Term 1 until Christmas Day each year

 Selection will be based on the following criteria: